99th General Assembly, 2nd Regular Session - 2018

 Prohibits persons under 18 years of age from using any tanning device of any tanning facility in this state

-Requires a waiver of occupational fees for certain individuals
+Relating to Professional Registration and a waiver of occupational fees for certain individuals

 Requires towing companies to release personal property contained within abandoned property to the owner of the abandoned property